jameshughes89/cs102/src/site/topics/queues/linked-queue.rst

     Although not true in general, with the provided implementation of the ``LinkedQueue``, missing this edge case in the ``dequeue`` would not actually cause a problem since the ``enqueue`` was written such that it also checks for the empty case.

-However, it is still strongly recommended to remove any *dangling* edge cases.
+    However, ignoring this edge case in the ``dequeue`` because it is caught in the ``enqueue`` only further couples the methods together.
+It is better to have independent functional units be correct.
+Further, removing *dangling* edge cases is good practice.

     Remember, it's not only about having correct code, but correct, understandable, and well written code.